TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ## Slime Islands

-* Magma slimes are annoyed by all the noise caused by piglins
+* Orange slimes are annoyed by all the noise caused by piglins
     * They are planning to relocate to the nether ceiling
-    * Magma slimes will live in reverse gravity islands
+    * Orange slimes will live in reverse gravity islands
 * Purple slimes islands got tired of the dumb blue slimes, so they migrated to the end
     * A new purple slime mob is likely to be found
     * Purple slimes are the most advanced of the slimes, some may even wear armor
+* All slime types have unique names
+    * Green slime is often called earth slime, or just generically slime
+    * Blue slime is called sky slime
+    * Orange slime is called ichor slime
+    * Purple slime is called ender slime
+    * Magma cream is often considered a fifth slime type

 # Tools